 The estimation regarding transaction price is updated during contract period.
-When variable consideration is present in a contract, Group always recognizes the minimum value of consideration at the moment of concluding the contract.
-As far as the contract length is concerned, the nominal basic period resulting from the contract terms is assumed.
+If a contract is based on a variable consideration, the Company always recognizes the minimum value of consideration at the moment of concluding the contract.
+Contract length is assumed to be the nominal basic period resulting from the contract terms.